-In need of some pleasure reading, I decided upon Traiq Ali’s novel Redemption after Harrison Fluss had posted a link to a one cent copy of it.
+In need of some pleasure reading, I decided upon Tariq Ali’s novel Redemption.
 The novel is a fabulous satire on the crisis of “existing socialism” following the collapse of the Berlin Wall, the public murder of Nicolae Ceaușescu, the rise of Solidarity in Poland and the reforms of Gorbachev for various Trotskyist sects.
 Even if one was unawares of the characters that lead their predominantly eponymous tendencies (Ezra Einstein = Ernest Mandel, Jim Noble = Jack Barnes, Jed Burroughs = Ted Grant, Alex Mango = Alec Callenicos, Frank Hood = Gerry Healy), one could still find the book to be quite humorous.

 The book’s main character is the aged Ezra Einstein who, witnessing the above political events calls a congress, seemingly against his will as he had sat down to write an article and his hands took over and out came this invitation, of the myriad international sects that claim descendancy from Trotsky as well as a few former fellow travelers.
 Ezra’s number two man, the Cuckoo, then begins the process of helping get the groups interested and funded in going.
 The Cuckoo, a conspiratorial would-be-Stalin to Ezra’s Lenin is counterposed with Ezra’s young and beautiful wife